gjassoah/fd-seminar-www/content/diy/index.md

 ## Live streaming

-We use [OBS Studio](https://obsproject.com/) to stream the talks to an [RTMP server](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) which we set up following this [guide at the NGINX blog](https://www.nginx.com/blog/video-streaming-for-remote-learning-with-nginx/) (we stream using [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP)).
-In order to view the stream in a web browser we use [indigo-player](https://matvp91.github.io/indigo-player/#/), for which you need to configure correctly the CORS headers in your `http` block, see for example [this guide](https://docs.peer5.com/guides/cors/).
-This should take you around 10 minutes (it took me much longer since I was not aware of the need of configuring the CORS headers).
+We use [OBS Studio](https://obsproject.com/) to stream the talks to an [RTMP server](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) which we set up following this [guide at the NGINX blog](https://www.nginx.com/blog/video-streaming-for-remote-learning-with-nginx/) and also [this guide](https://docs.peer5.com/guides/cors/) for configuring the CORS headers.
+We stream using [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP)) and [indigo-player](https://matvp91.github.io/indigo-player/#/).

-These are the specifications of our RTMP server during the live streams:
+These are the specifications of our RTMP server:

 {{< server product="Hetzner CPX21" os="Ubuntu 18.04.4 (Linux 4.15.0-99-generic)" cpu="AMD EPYC Processor (3 vCPUs)" ram="4 GB RAM / 2 GB Swap" >}}{{< /server >}}